This week, we look at how a service mentality is essential right through your organisation, not just for the people who talk to clients.

 Service is providing team continuity.
 So clients don’t have to explain everything to new faces with every transaction.

 Service is owning the screw-up, and sorting it out right away.
-Rather than making the client wait for their case to filter through five layers of management.
+Rather than making the client wait for their case to do a full lap of five layers of management.

 When the procurement team has packed away its spreadsheets and left the scene, having pretended to include service in their “weighted evaluation matrix”, service and account management are the single biggest factors in the client relationship.